Winter 2026: Montréal cultural guide for families

 Right in the heart of the historic Golden Square Mile downtown, the Montréal Museum of Fine Arts (MBAM) hosts world-class international exhibitions and offers workshops for all ages on Saturdays and Sundays.
 Families can enjoy an artistic experience focused on the current major exhibition or explore the museum’s permanent collections.
 Admission is free for visitors aged 20 and under.
 Now on:

-The Art of the Brick: LEGO® Art Exhibition – September 3 to October 31, 2025, 312 Sainte-Catherine Street West, Downtown
+The Art of the Brick: LEGO® Art Exhibition –until January 10, 2026, 312 Sainte-Catherine Street West, Downtown

 Created by artist Nathan Sawaya, this exhibition features 130 incredible works built from over one million LEGO® bricks.
 Marvel at original sculptures, reimagined versions of some of the world’s most famous masterpieces, and even a 6-metre-long Tyrannosaurus Rex skeleton!
 Admission is free for children under 4.